breuerfelix/breuerfelix.github.io/index.md

 I also enjoy solving difficult boulder problems and strumming the guitar.
 If you are not already doing, try it out yourself!
 It's worth it :)

-Now take a step back, relax and have fun reading!
+Now take a step back, relax and have fun exploring!

 ### Projects